MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/readiness-toolkit-application-compatibility-microsoft-365-apps.md

 # Use the Readiness Toolkit to assess application compatibility for Microsoft 365 Apps

 > [!IMPORTANT]
 > The Readiness Toolkit will be retired at the end of March 2024.
 If you use the Microsoft Configuration Manager (current branch), you can use the [Microsoft 365 Apps readiness dashboard](/mem/configmgr/sum/deploy-use/office-365-dashboard#bkmk_readiness-dash) to assess your add-in compatibility.
-For more information, see the [retirement section](#office-readiness-toolkit-retirement)
+For more information, see the [retirement section](#office-readiness-toolkit-retirement).

 The Readiness Toolkit for Office add-ins and VBA can help you identify compatibility issues with your Microsoft Visual Basic for Applications (VBA) macros and add-ins that you use with Office.
 The Readiness Toolkit includes the Readiness Report Creator, which creates an Excel report with VBA macro compatibility and add-in readiness information to help your organization assess its readiness to move to Microsoft 365 Apps.